vapo643/SimHBSftwerdv/replit.md

 # Simpix Credit Management System

 ## Overview
-Simpix is a full-stack TypeScript application for comprehensive credit management, streamlining the credit proposal workflow from creation and analysis to payment processing and formalization tracking.
-It aims to be a robust, secure, and user-friendly platform for financial institutions, emphasizing banking-grade security, compliance, and efficient data management to be a leading solution in the credit management market.
+Simpix is a full-stack TypeScript application designed for comprehensive credit management.
+Its primary purpose is to streamline the credit proposal workflow from creation and analysis to payment processing and formalization tracking for financial institutions.
+The platform prioritizes banking-grade security, compliance, and efficient data management, aiming to be a leading solution in the credit management market.

-**Current Phase:** Phase 1 - Continuous Development (SPRINT 1 OPENAPI COMPLETED ✅)
-**Architecture Status:** 86.6% conformity achieved - Sprint 1 Point 33 (OpenAPI Specification) complete with comprehensive API documentation
-**Migration Strategy:** Azure-Ready with gradual migration approach + 3-Sprint roadmap execution in progress **Latest Achievement:** Sprint 1 Point 33 (OpenAPI V3) - Complete API specification implemented covering 18 endpoints across proposals workflow, documents, formalization, and audit.
-Conformity increased from 82.4% to 86.6% (Aug 22, 2025)

 ## User Preferences